 Gets or sets the degree of the object's opacity.

-An Opacity value of 0 does not exclude an element from hit testing.
-This behavior can be useful for creating imagemap-style overlays of Canvas, Rectangle or other shapes to capture hits on elements that exist at z-orders greater than other visible objects underneath.
-In order to exclude an element from hit testing, you should set IsHitTestVisible to true.
+An value of 0 does not exclude an object from hit testing.
+This behavior can be useful for creating imagemap-style overlays of Canvas, Rectangle or other shapes to capture hits on objects that exist at z-orders greater than other visible objects underneath.
+In order to exclude an object from hit testing, you should set IsHitTestVisible to false.

-When Opacity is set on elements that are nested, the effective opacity is the product of all applicable opacity factors.
-For instance, if an element that has Opacity=0.5 is contained in a Canvas that is also Opacity=0.5, the effective Opacity value is 0.25.
+When is set on objects that are nested, the effective opacity is the product of all applicable opacity factors.
+For instance, if an object that has =0.5 is contained in a Canvas that is also =0.5, the effective value is 0.25.

-Opacity values greater than 1.0 are treated as 1.0 when the value is used, although obtaining the property value will still give you the original greater-than-one value.
-Opacity values less than zero are treated as 0 when the value is used.
-For instance, setting an Opacity to 2 to cancel out the effects of a nested element with 0.5 Opacity element does not work; the 2 value is treated as 1.0 even before the nested-element factoring is calculated.
+values greater than 1.0 are treated as 1.0 when the value is used, although obtaining the property value will still give you the original greater-than-one value. values less than 0 are treated as 0 when the value is used.
+For instance, setting an to 2 to cancel out the effects of being contained by an object with 0.5 does not work; the 2 value is treated as 1.0 even before the nested-object factoring is calculated.